uncomplexlearning/a-level/markdown/physics.md

 ```
 <br>

-- always provides an overestimate
+- ...which always provides an overestimate
+  - because it only gives the distance of closest approach/upper limit to the radius

 #### Electron diffraction
 - Electron diffraction occurs when a beam of electrons is directed at a thin film
 - ...and each electron diffracts around a nucleus